GoogleCloudPlatform/cloud-alerting-notification-forwarding/README.md

 Deployment with Terraform will be automated through source code changes in GitHub.
 To manually see and apply the changes Terraform makes to your Cloud project resources, do the following:

-Navigate to the desired environment folder (`environments/dev` or `environments/prod`) and run the following:
+Navigate to the environment folder and run the following:

 Initialize a working directory containing Terraform configuration files:
 ```